RaiderKnight/RK-Vin-Base/README.md

 <p>I made the decision to create a project better suited to my mods and to expand the LifePlay world, containing more completed/fixed scenes, more texts, more possible actions and consequences, less popup scenes, menu user with fewer elements (group actions / scenes into a single element), ...</p>
 <br>
 <p><strong>Objective of the project :</strong></p>
-<p>The goal is simply to help Vinfamy build his game faster.
-This gives Vinfamy more time to correct its coding, create functions, new content, ...
-By creating a team of "Lone Wolf modders" without any conditions, to extend and redo the vin_Base mod to our liking.
-So if Vinfamy likes what has been achieved, he can dig in and take whatever he wants to improve the LifePlay game, in condition to mentioned who did the modifications.</p>
+<p>Creating a team of "Lone Wolf modders" without any conditions, to extend and redo the vin_Base mod to our liking.</p>
 <br>
 <p><strong>The goal is to:</strong></p>
 <p>- Keep the original story</p>
 <p>- Add more texts</p>
 <p>- Add more choices</p>
 <p>- Add more possibilities</p>
-<p>- Add missing bonuses on certain scenes (mood, fitness, arousal, ...)</p>
+<p>- Add missing stats on certain scenes (mood, fitness, arousal, ...)</p>
 <p>- Correct spelling mistakes</p>
 <p>- Correct coding errors</p>
 <p>- Reduce number of popup scenes</p>